AqwamCreates/DataPredict/docs/HighValueProjectTutorials/AntiCheatSystems/CreatingDynamicAnomalyDetectionModel.md

   By default, "lossFunction" is set to "L2" and "useJosephForm" is set to true.

+  The original "Unscented Kalman Filter" does not have "useJosephForm" though.

 --]]

 local AnomalyPredictionModel = DataPredict.Models.KalmanFilter.new({lossFunction = "Mahalanobis", useJosephForm = true})